HubSpot/Singularity/SingularityUI/README.md

 maven clean package
 ```

-And open up Singularity in your browser, e.g. [http://localhost:7099/singularity](http://localhost:7099/singularity) with default config.
+And then run SingularityService and open up Singularity in your browser, e.g. [http://localhost:7099/singularity](http://localhost:7099/singularity) with default config.

 ### Using a remote API